disconcision/containment-patterns/README.md

     in structured editing and algebraic stepper prototypes

     ⋱ , ⋱+ , ⋱1  are match-expanders which implement
-    containment patterns. these descend into an s-expressions to capture both matches and their multi-holed context an n-holed context is captured as a normal n-ary procedure
+    containment patterns. these descend into s-expressions
+    to capture both matches and their multi-holed context

+    an n-holed context is captured as a normal n-ary procedure

     the pattern (⋱ <context-name> <pattern>) binds a procedure